chipsalliance/caliptra-sw/rom/dev/doc/test-coverage/test-coverage.md

 Test Scenario| Test Name | ROM Error Code
 ---|---|---
-Expand `smoke_test` to perform a hitless update and confirm everything is mixed into the identity correctly. | N/A | N/A Ensure that hitless update flow can update an entire 128k bundle with completely different ICCM contents than original boot | N/A | N/A
-Run all the tests against the prod ROM (no logging) | N/A | N/A
+Expand `smoke_test` to perform a hitless update and confirm everything is mixed into the identity correctly. | N/A | N/A Run all the tests against the prod ROM (no logging) | N/A | N/A